f1nvy/rrpchatm/README.md

-## rrpchatm
+## rRPChatM

-#rRPChatM - Modified version of rRPChatM
+rRPChatM - Modified version of rRPChatM

 Just some new commands